yorickpeterse/yorickpeterse.com/content/articles/contributing-to-my-code.md

 every commit added by somebody else there are times when the code is not clear enough and I have no interest in spending an entire evening trying to understand what somebody was trying to do.

-### Signing Off

-Each commit, no matter how small, must be signed off using `git commit --sign`.
-When signing off a commit you indicate that you have read and accepted both the Developer's Certificate of Origin (found in the file DCO.md) as well as the license (found in the file LICENSE).
-Commits that are not signed will have to be modified accordingly before they can be merged (I'll inform people about this when needed).

-When signing your commits make sure your name and Email address are set correctly, these can be set as following:

-    #!text
-    git config --global --add user.name "YOUR NAME" git config --global --add user.email "YOUR EMAIL"

-Once configured properly you can sign off commits using the following command:

-    #!text
-    git commit --sign -m "Commit message goes in here

-The reason for signing off commits is that it acts as a way of saying that you've read and agreed with the license, a DCO and any other legal related files.
-Similar to autographs they don't introduce any form of security but instead are a simple way of showing that you agree with/understand something.

-One might say that they agree by default whenever dealing with a FOSS project.
-However, I'm personally not a fan of an implicit form of agreements.
-In the past this has already come back to haunt me and as a result I will at times enforce certain requirements.
-Especially signing off commits is easy and can potentially safe me quite a bit of time, effort and in the worst case even money.

-For small projects (e.g. my dotfiles) I really don't care about signing off commits or not.
-However, for bigger projects such as ruby-lint I do but in those cases there will be a mention of this guide and/or a DCO, typically in the `doc/` directory.

 ## Forbidden Files